korewaChino/korewaChino/README.md

 I code in Python, C, and Rust; and my favorite programming language is Rust!
 It takes a while to build but the end product is blazing fast!

+I'm also the founder and the maintainer of Ultramarine Linux.
+My specialty is in DevOps engineering.

 ## My background

 I started using computers when I was 4 years old.
 The earliest memories of computers were me playing GTA: Vice City and C&C: Red Alert 2 on the neighbour's computer.